You Credit Score: How's Your FICO?

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following factors in calculating your credit score:
+While these methods vary, the differences aren't huge; each agency uses the following factors in calculating a credit score:

-- Payment History - Do you pay your bills on time?
+- History of Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-Before you can improve your score, you have to get your score and be sure that the reports from each reporting agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, offers credit scores on myFICO.com.
-For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
-They also provide helpful information and online tools that can help you improve your credit score.
+To improve your FICO score, you must have the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that invented the first FICO score, offers credit scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.